 I thought the government distributed houses according to the list?

-Thank you Guys for information you really open our eyes about what is happening about these houses.
+Thank you for this information.
+You really open our eyes to what is happening about these houses.

-My Mother past away in 1999 we were both running up and down to check what is happening this Ziveze campaign but no answer.
-What surprised me is this people who registered in 2000 got houses.
-I went to check, I was told to register myself again.
+My mother passed away in 1999.
+We were both running up and down to check what is happening with this Ziveze campaign but no answer.
+What surprised me is these people who registered in 2000 got houses.
+I went to check; I was told to register myself again.

-What must I do with the Form C of 96 of my mother because she has pass on?
+What must I do with the Form C of 96 of my mother because she has passed on?

 Me and my family use to stay in Eersteriver.
 Renting a house.
 After the owner came and remove my family things started to happen.
 My mom applied for a RDP house in 1994 and has been waiting ever since.

 We moved from house to house.
 Backyard to backyard.
 Location to location.
 In the process we lost a lot and my granny passed away.
 I then decided to apply and see maybe the process would be different.
 People who applied long after me has got the property.
 How long still I have to wait to put my old mother in a place?

 I've been on the waiting list for more than ten years.
 There is people coming from other places that apply for a house.
 Knowing that they will get one because off this age thing that is in.
 Why must people stand back for a house when people come from other provinces just because they are pensioners.

 Can't the municipality look into things like this?
 There are a lot of people that is getting a house and than they don't live in the house.
 They go back to the province and rent the house out.
 That means that people doing that don't need the house.
 Why can't municipalities look into things like that.